YoAquinJs/echo-chess/api/README.md

 ## Endpoints

-FastAPI provides a documentation page for testing the endpoints manually, it's under `http://127.0.0.1:8000/docs`
+FastAPI provides a OpenAPI documentation page, and request testing of the endpoints it's under `http://127.0.0.1:8000/docs`

 TODO list endpoint and intended use cases